 A consultation appointment, with a complete a physical exam and in office CT scan, enables us to immediately determine whether there is enough bone for implant placement.
 Come into our Austin, TX offices for a consultation, and we can tell you if a dental bone graft is necessary for successful implant treatment in your unique case.

-What Does Grafted Bone Come From?
+Where Does Grafted Bone Come From?

 There are a variety of sources for the graft material that can be used to reconstruct implant sites deficient in tissue.
 For many people, we can eliminate the need for a second surgical site by using processed sterilized bone, taken from a tissue bank, that is either bovine (cow) or human source.
-For implant sites that require significant reconstruction, it is sometimes necessary to harvest bone from another area of the body.
+For implant sites that require significant reconstruction, it is sometimes necessary to harvest bone from another area of the patient’s body.
 This is usually taken from the lower jaw at a position near your lower third molar or the chin area.
 These grafts can be collected with minimal risk and no cosmetic deformity.

 The healing process depends on how extensive the grafting procedure was and whether we used donor or harvested tissues.
 We provide each patient with detailed recovery information before their procedure, so they can adequately prepare for the recovery process.